gary-ios/RockPaperScissors-SwiftUI-Appivate-Final/README.md

 # RockPaperScissors-SwiftUI-Appivate-Final Example Project

-Rock, Paper, Scissors game Test Driven Development (TDD) tutorial built with SwiftUI.
+Rock, Paper, Scissors game built using Test Driven Development (TDD) in SwiftUI.

 Project has the potential to be extended in the following ways: